walmartlabs/lacinia/docs/resolve/async.rst

 This is controlled by how many of your field resolvers return a promise rather than a direct result.

-Despite the order of execution, Lacinia ensures that the order of keys in the response matches the order in the query.
+Despite the order of execution, Lacinia ensures that the order of keys in the result map matches the order in the query.

 .. sidebar:: GraphQL Spec